 Finally, the author wraps his argument by positing that a little amount of sunlight reaches the Venus' surface due to the thickness of Venus' clouds.
 Not surprisingly, the lecturer takes this issue with his claim by contending that the clouds in Venus are not very thick at 50-kilometer height.
 Moreover, power cells on the stations can collect the sunlight easily.

-- Do you agree or disagree with the following statement?Most advertisements make products seem much better than they really are.
-Use specific reasons and examples to support your answer 70
+- Do you agree or disagree with the following statement?Students are more influenced by their teachers than by their friends.
+Use specific reasons and examples to support your answer.
+65

 Grammar and spelling errors: